yusufammar/bachelor-thesis-project/README.md

 ### **Challenges**

-- ✅ Existing ASR systems only handle **one language at a time**, but lectures contain code-switched English/Arabic speech.
+- ✅ Existing ASR systems only handle **one language at a time**, but lecturers explanation contain code-switched English/Arabic speech.
 - ✅ Lecturers often **deviate from slides**, making it hard to accurately map speech to slides.

 ### **Solutions**